The 5th Wave (series): Secondary characters

 Poundcake - a chubby member of Squad 53 who is mostly silent.
 His mother was killed by the Red Death.
 While he was on a supply run, he returned to find his brother gone.
 On the supply run, he found only a sweet treat, his namesake, as his drill sergeant thought he was "so sweet".
 He sacrificed himself to save the others of his group by detonating a bomb rigged to detonate on high concentrations of carbon dioxide in close proximity to Grace, a Silencer targeting the group.

 Megan - a seven-year-old girl rescued and taken to Camp Haven.
 She meets and befriends Sammy on the bus they ride.
 Megan is, along with many other kids her age that are part of the Fifth Wave, rigged with a carbon dioxide-bomb.
 She is dropped off near Cassie's group's hideout.
 Evan and Cassie manage to get the bomb out of her, for which they plan to use to attack the others, though Poundcake ends up detonating it to save the others from Grace.
+She inevitably lives on, independent and untrusting of any character in the books.

 Flintstone "Flint" - a boy around Ben and Cassie's age.
 He is the former leader of Squad 53, until his drill sergeant, Reznik, replaced him with Zombie.
-He accidentally kills himself after he messes with the piece of equipment Zombie and Ringer found on Reznik.
-He was a skeptic of the conspiracy they told of.
+In disbelief that Camp Haven could be a coup, he accidentally kills himself by taking the tracking devices and detonating his own kill-switch.

 Tank - a young boy in Squad 53.
 He goes "Dorothy" (crazy) and is replaced by Ringer.
 Zombie and Dumbo discover him dead in the P&D Hangar (Processing and Disposal).

 Kenny "Oompa" - an eight-or-nine-year-old boy on Squad 53.
 He is killed by grenade shrapnel on the squad's first patrol.

-Razor - a recruit at the base where Ringer was captured.
-He helped her escape, though Ringer finds out he was secretly working with Vosch.
-After a fight with Vosch injuring Ringer, Razor is assigned to watch her in a hospital littered with dead bodies.
-Razor clears these out.
-He and Ringer attempt to reconcile and do so easily.
-They in turn sleep together.
-When they return to the base, he shoots Teacup so that Vosch will have no leverage over Ringer.
-He in turn is shot and killed himself.
+Razor - Alex is a recruit at the northern base where Ringer was captured.
+He orchestrates her and Teacup's escape from the military base though secrets codes traced on board.
+After jumping from a Blackhawk manned by Lieutenant Bobband surviving, the two kiss.
+Razor later shoots Teacup so that Vosch will have no leverage over Ringer.
+He in turn is shot and killed himself by 5th Wave soldiers.

 Film adaptation

 In March 2012, Columbia Pictures picked up the film rights to the trilogy, with Graham King and Tobey Maguire attached as producers.
 A film adaptation of the first novel in the series was released on January 22, 2016.
 It was directed by J Blakeson, with a screenplay by Susannah Grant, Akiva Goldsman, and Jeff Pinkner.
-While the film was a moderate box office success, it was derided by critics and audiences, and prospects of adapting the rest of the series remain low.
+While the film was a moderate box office success, it was negatively reviewed by critics and audiences, and there has been no word on any sequels.